cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Scholtz, J., Plaisant, C., Whiting, M., & Grinstein, G. (2013).
 Evaluation of visual analytics environments: The road to the Visual Analytics Science and Technology challenge evaluation methodology.
 Information Visualization, 1473871613490290.

+Shneiderman, B., & Plaisant, C. (2006, May).
+Strategies for evaluating information visualization tools: multi-dimensional in-depth long-term case studies.
+In Proceedings of the 2006 AVI workshop on BEyond time and errors: novel evaluation methods for information visualization (pp. 1-7).
+ACM.